top of page

 Camps are for more complex projects and are scheduled for 2-3 hrs over the course of 2-3 days.
 All supplies included.

 Kids Can Sew classes are held 1 hour every week for consecutive weeks.
 These classes follow the Kids Can Sew curriculum which consists of multiple projects, full size patterns and interactive workbook.
 Weekly classes allow students to build on skills as they progress through their projects.
 Students learn to read patterns and confidently use a sewing machine on their own.
-Students supply their own fabric, some notions and are required to purchase the workbook/pattern pack for $40.
-See Kids Can Sew FAQ's below.
+Students supply their own fabric, some notions and are required to purchase the workbook/pattern pack for approx. $50.

 Q: Do we (Adults/Kids) need to have sewing experience?